-1.14 1.05 Disrespectful or rude behavior, vulgar, unprofessional language Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
+RCSA Code FOCUS/ DCPS Code Shortcuts Description RCSA Points 1.14 1.05 Disrespectful or rude behavior, vulgar, unprofessional language Disrespect: Conduct or behavior that lacks regard, civility, politeness, and/or courteous consideration which goes beyond the bounds of acceptable student behavior.
 This may include, but is not limited to, teasing, name calling, gossiping, spreading or starting rumors, and purposely embarrassing or humiliating another student.
-Profane, Obscene, or Abusive Language/ Materials: The use of either oral, written or bodily language (including designations, abbreviations that connote offensive meaning), electronic messages, computers, gestures, objects, or pictures which are disrespectful or socially unacceptable and which tend to disrupt the school environment, a school function, or an extracurricular/co-curricular activity 4 1.15 1.06 to the General Code of Appearance Violation of the Uniform Dress Code(Wearing other people clothing items) 1
+Profane, Obscene, or Abusive Language/ Materials: The use of either oral, written, or bodily language (including designations, abbreviations that connote offensive meaning), electronic messages, computers, gestures, objects, or pictures which are disrespectful or socially unacceptable and which tend to disrupt the school environment, a school function, or an extracurricular/co-curricular activity 4 1.15 1.06 Nonconformity to the General Code of Appearance Violation of the Uniform Dress Code 1